sjking/chef-freebsd-users/README.md

 The user foobar above will be put in the "wheel" group, have bash as the default shell, and have a home directory created at `/home/foobar`.
 Additionally, a hashed password is set, and two ssh public keys are added.
+Of course, actual ssh keys would be longer and look random.

+## Vim

+The vim recipe in this cookbook installs vim, and then adds the vimrc file to each user from the data bags home directory.
+The vimrc file is specified in the cookbook attributes and located in the `files/default` folder of the cookbook.